 From the data, the researchers postulated that boosting NAD+ levels increases sirtuin-mediated UPRmt activation and mitochondrial biogenesis, while also reducing UPRer stress response.

 In agreement, they found nicotinamide riboside attenuated the severe mitochondrial dysfunction, typified by reduced mitochondrial content and function, present in fatty livers of mice fed a long-term high-fat high-sucrose diet.

 These robust effects of NR on mitochondrial function were reliant on the NAD+-mediated SIRT1 and SIRT3 induction of mitonuclear protein imbalance, triggering the UPRmt.

-Similar to previous reports linking the beneficial effects of NR to the UPRmt activation of UPRmt in livers of these NR-treated animals maintained optimal mitochondrial function despite a chronic FA overload.
+Similar to previous reports linking the beneficial effects of NMN and NR to the UPRmt activation of UPRmt in livers of these NR-treated animals maintained optimal mitochondrial function despite a chronic FA overload.

 Overall the data shows that boosting of depleted liver NAD+ stores in mouse models of NAFLD, by administration of Nicotinamide Riboside supplements, recovers liver NAD+-dependent SIRT1 and SIRT3 signaling to counteract the development of NAFLD.

 And that the beneficial effects of NR are largely mediated by the cell-autonomous effect of SIRT1 activation in the liver.